apache/druid/docs/configuration/logging.md

 ```

 ## How to change log directory
-By default, Druid outputs the logs to a directory `log` under the directory where you launch Druid.
+By default, Druid outputs the logs to a directory `log` under the directory where Druid is launched from.
-For example, if Druid is started from its `bin` directory, there will a subdirectory `log` generated under `bin` directory to hold the log files.
+For example, if Druid is started from its `bin` directory, there will be a subdirectory `log` generated under `bin` directory to hold the log files.
 If you want to change the log directory, set environment variable `DRUID_LOG_DIR` to the right directory before you start Druid.